Using a spray gun and water-based paints to repaint your interiors or exteriors is a fast and efficient way to update your home looks.

-However, you will need to thin the water-based paints that you want to apply.
+However, to get the right consistency or paint viscosity, you will need to thin the water-based paints that you want to apply.

 What is Water-Based Paint?

 There are two basic types of paints for indoor and outdoor painting: alkyd and latex.

 Alkyd paint is oil-based, using a petroleum base as its solvent.
 Latex is water-based, which means it uses water as its solvent.

 Until recently, alkyd paints were recommended for spray guns because they are thinner compared to water-based paints.

 They flow through the spray evenly, and because they take longer to dry, they do not clog the sprayer’s nozzle.

 However, advances in water-based paints combined with the concern of using petroleum-based paints, especially indoors, have led to more people using water-based paints for spray guns.